-You will hear from us individually within the first few days of your child arriving to let you know how your child is adjusting to camp.
-Please let us contact you rather than you contacting us as the first few days of each session are extremely busy and our attention is focused on helping our campers adjust to camp.
-We will also send a nightly email summarizing the events of the day for you to get a flavor of camp and keep track of what is going on each day.
+You will hear from us individually within the first few days of your daughter arriving to let you know how your child is adjusting to camp.
+Please let us contact you rather than you contacting us as the first few days of the session are extremely busy and our attention is focused on helping our campers adjust to camp.
+We will also send a daily email summarizing camp events for you to get a flavor of camp and keep track of what is going on each day.